chetan6780/Complete-Preparation/Leetcode/101_symmetricTree.md

 ### O(N) Time solution

-- we will trverse left and right subtrees of the root with the same type of traversal.
+- we will traverse left and right subtrees of the root with the same type of traversal.
 - we compare the value of left with right or value of right with left , if they are not equal we return false.
 - we recurse for left's left with right's right and left's right with right's left.